IslamNegm/TDD_boiler_plate/README.md

 2. cmake
 3. gcc

+## Cloning
+ use `--recurse-submodules` when cloning as I've added the Unity library as a submodule.

 ## Usage
 * `prod_code` folder will contain the module developed.
 * Don't forget to change this line in CMakeLists.txt to the correct C files